GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 ### How do I check if my data have been de-identified or re-identified?

-After the Dataflow Pipeline successfully runs, you can check the data in the correct [Bigquery table](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console#preview_table_data) created in the dataset provided:
+After the Dataflow Pipeline successfully runs, you can preview the data in the correct [Bigquery table](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console#preview_table_data) created in the dataset provided:

 - in the Non-Confidential project in case of de-identified data